asyncapi/website/pages/community/styleguide/aboutguide.md

 It is crucial always to check grammar, punctuation, and spelling.
 View your work with a constructive eye while putting yourself in the reader's shoes.
 Thoroughly proofread your work and use writing tools such as Grammarly to polish up your work.

 ### Adress feedback
-There's a whole community of contributors who are willing to support you, so don't be shy to ask for feedback.
-You'll probably go through a lot of rounds of editing and proofreading before you can finally get your docs merged.
+A whole community of contributors is willing to support you via detailed feedback.
+All documentation pull requests go through several rewriting, editing, and proofreading rounds before they're ready to merge.